bsiever/microbit-webusb/readme.md

 8. Select the Micro:bit device
 9. Download the code (Blue Download button at the bottom of the window)
 10. Unplug/re-plug Micro:bit (to Un-Pair device)

+# Setup a Web Server

+1. Install a local web server
+   1. Python 3 / Python: Use `pip` or `pip3` to install the `http` package. (ex: Open a terminal window / command prompt and run `pip install http`)
+   2. Run the `http.server` module in the directory containing the project:  `python -m http.server` or `python3 -m http.server` as appropriate.

+## Open the project's page

+1. Open browser to [http://localhost:8000/page.html](http://localhost:8000/page.html) (Default page for Python Server)
+2. Click on "go"

 # API